 Imagine your entire abode stretching no more than 600 metres².
-While there’s no official definition out there for the tiny house, this is a typical size for these homes.
+There’s no official definition out there for the tiny house, but this is a typical size for these homes.
 Some are built on fixed foundations, but most come on wheels – making them mobile and exempt from many of the structural rules and regulations their fixed counterparts must observe.

 Why Are Tiny Houses on The Rise?